Guiding Principles & Mission

 We focus on rural villages where illiteracy is disproportionately affecting indigenous people.

-We achieve this mission though an integrated, multi-year program that provides teacher training, librarian training, and the distribution of over 100,000 Spanish language children’s books to schools and libraries.
+We achieve this mission through an integrated, multi-year program that provides teacher training, librarian training, and the distribution of over 100,000 Spanish language children’s books to schools and libraries.

 Utilizing best practices proven effective in developing countries, we have third party evaluations confirming fidelity to our program design.